adrianharet/adrianharet.github.io/_posts/2024-10-14-adventures-in-democratic-decision-making.md

 [here](/content/teaching/2024-2025-adventures-in-democratic-decision-making/04-01-nicola-the-mystic.pdf).

 ## Week 5 (November 11, 2024)
 We will be looking at Chapter 4 of Szpiro (2010).
+Lena is presenting.

 # Bibliography
 1. Szpiro, G. (2010).
 Numbers Rule.
 The Vexing Mathematics of Democracy, from Plato to the Present.
 Princeton University Press.